 Video games do not stop boys making friends – but girls who play struggle to make pals.
-That’s the headline from an article which popped up in my news feed a month or so ago.
+That’s the headline from an article from a month or so ago.
 It was based on the results of a Norwegian study published in April 2019, for which 873 youngsters aged six to 12 were assessed to see whether gaming had an effect on their social development.

 A quick internet search to find out more revealed a number of lengthy and similarly ‘shocking’ announcements.
 Here’s just one example taken from the Daily Mail: Boys can play video games for as long as they like without suffering any harm but girls who join in struggle to make friends, study suggests.
 Most of the headlines making up the results highlighted how young females who participated in gaming found it difficult to socialise and were harmed more than boys by their hobby.

 This got me thinking about my own childhood.
 Did video games have a negative effect on my social development as a kid?
 It certainly doesn’t feel like it, although it’s possible the haze of 30 years’ worth of nostalgia may have altered my memories somewhat.
 Was it a case of me seeking out games because I found it challenging to make friendships then?
 This statement doesn’t feel right either.
 I played them because I enjoyed seeing their stories come alive, and that’s still a big factor for me today.

 I was a quiet kid who didn’t have a huge group of mates when I was young, but I was very close to those I did have.
 Not much has changed now that I’m an adult: I’m still an introvert and much prefer a smaller social circle made up of ‘my kind of people’.
 Far from being an obstacle though, video games have given me an avenue to both be creative and meet a whole bunch of awesome bloggers with similar interests.
 In fact most of my real-life friends are people I’ve met through gaming and blogging over the years.